lmccartney/adventure/README.md

 setup Sphinx-Autodoc with some custom configurations to generate documentation automagically from docstrings.
 Given this, please use docstrings liberally and preferably in reStructuredText format.

+## Code Quality

+I'm using Codacy because it's easy and free!
+I might setup my own linting and code inspection tools later, but this is easy for now and gets to the point that I highly value code quality.